toji/webgpu-best-practices/bind-groups.md

 }
 ```

-You can see that the above code establishes a kind of heirarchy of state changes, with the values that change least frequently being set at the very top of the function and then working into progressively tighter loops that each represent respectively more frequently changing values.
-In broad terms, this is the pattern that you want to strive for when performing any sort of rendering or compute operations in WebGPU: Set state as infrequently as possible, and break state up based on how frequently it changes.
+You can see that the above code establishes a kind of heirarchy of state changes, with the values that change least frequently being set at the very top of the function and then working into progressively tighter loops that each represent more frequently changing values.
+In broad terms, this is the type of pattern that you want to strive for when performing any sort of rendering or compute operations in WebGPU: Set state as infrequently as possible, and break state up based on how frequently it changes.

-Note that many WebGPU implementations will be limited to 4 bind groups at a time (check `limits.` on the `GPUAdapter` to determine the system's actual limit, and pass the desired count in when calling `requestDevice()` to raise the limit in your own application.)
+Note that many WebGPU implementations will be limited to 4 bind groups at a time (check [`limits.maxBindGroups`](https://gpuweb.github.io/gpuweb/#dom-supported-limits-maxbindgroups) on the `GPUAdapter` to determine the system's actual limit, and pass the desired count in when calling `requestDevice()` to raise the limit in your own application.)
 This should be enough for most cases, though.
 The separation of bind groups into "Per Frame/Per Material/Per Draw" state as seen above is quite common.

 ## Group indices matter

 The WebGPU API is technically agnostic to the order that bind groups are declared in and the order that `setBindGroup()` is called in.
 Placing the camera bind group at `@group(2)` and the model bind group at `@group(0)` works as expected.
 However, the underlying native APIs may have preferences about the order that the groups are declared and set in for performance purposes.
-Thus, to ensure the best performance across the board, you should prefer to have `@group(0)` contain the values that change least frequently between draw/dispatch calls, and each subsequent `@group` index represent contain data that changes at a higher frequency.
+Thus, to ensure the best performance across the board, you should prefer to have `@group(0)` contain the values that change least frequently between draw/dispatch calls, and each subsequent `@group` index contain data that changes at progressively higher frequencies.

 ## Reusing pipeline layouts

-In some cases you may find that you have a pipeline that doesn't make use of an entire bind group, but otherwise could share bind group state with other pipelines in your application.
+In some cases you may find that you have a pipeline that doesn't make use of a bind group, but otherwise could share bind group state with other pipelines in your application.

 For example, let's take another look at the shader above that didn't make use of the texture and sampler now that we're splitting the bind groups up.
 You can see that if we remove the unused `@binding`s we're left with a gap in the group indices: